Last Updated on September 26, 2020 by Alabi M. S.

 IDENTIFICATION OF PARTS OF A COMPUTER

-Teacher’s/Pupil’s Activities – Display a functional computer or chart showing computer for the pupils to identify each part of the computer.
+Teacher’s/Pupil’s – Display a functional computer system or chart showing different parts of computer for the pupils to identify and name.

 PARTS OF COMPUTER